STRIPE BRAND REFRESH

 Graphic Design: Marta Ribas

-Stripe: John Moon, Olivia Chernoff, Ren Chen, Dominic Baron-Chartrand, Jonny Naismith
+Stripe: John Moon, Olivia Chernoff, Michael Jeter, Ren Chen, Dominic Baron-Chartrand, Jonny Naismith

 [Next] [Previous] [Play] [Pause]